(403) 545-0195

 [Portfolio link]

-- Personalize every message, mention a recent ad or product.
+• Personalize every message by mentioning a recent ad or product.

 Step 5: Scale like a professional